dmcgits/dmcgits.github.io/mds/ACR103/week9_notes.md

 ## Model with me

+Grab this download:
+## // FILE LINK
+PureRef portable, .pur file with images already in.

+### Priority 1: Folder organisation

+If you go in without a strategy, files and folders for even a single application like Maya or Unity get messy fast.

+> "Mess is the enemy of productivity." - every professional ever.

+Let's start by making a folder structure

+- acr103
+  - assess
+    - a3_character
+      -

+### Pureref refresher

+### Maya project setup refresher
 Modeling a basic character for texturing

 * Identifying what needs geometry, what can be painted in.